Metaswitch/clearwater-readthedocs/docs/Creating_a_deployment_environment.md

-# Creating a deployment environment
+# Creating a Chef deployment environment

 These instructions make up part of the [automated install process](Automated_Install.md) for Clearwater.
 They will take you through creating a deployment environment, which will be used to define the specific settings for a Clearwater deployment.